-In the realm of high school football, where the scoreboard often becomes the defining measure of success, Wilsonville’s football program offers a profound additional-narrative.
+In the realm of high school football, where the scoreboard often becomes the defining measure of success, Wilsonville’s football program offers a profound additional narrative.
 While their hard-fought 2023 state championship victory was the culmination of nearly two decades of striving, the true essence of the Wildcats’ success lies far beyond the final whistle.

 For them, football is not merely about wins and losses, but about the shaping of young men into individuals who will go on to make a lasting impact, both on the field and in life.

-Head coach Adam Guenther, a man who has spent over 30 years in the program, encapsulates the ethos of Wilsonville football: “You can’t judge our program by what we did this season or last year.
+Head coach Adam Guenther, a man who has spent 15 years in the program, encapsulates the ethos of Wilsonville football: “You can’t judge our program by what we did this season or last year.
 You judge our program in 20 years when these guys are husbands, fathers, and employers.
 Then you can judge what we’ve done, but don’t judge by wins and losses.”

 Before every break, the team calls out “family” in unison, but Guenther underlines an important part in saying, “We need to understand what that means.
 It means sacrifice.”